Last Updated on June 11, 2022 by Ellen

 Mexico City travel guide by Earth Vagabonds

-Tickets are 5 pesos, less than a quarter.
+Tickets are 5 pesos, about a quarter.

 An interesting point: there are subway cars for women only.
 Usually those cars are at the front of the platform.
 They are marked pink signs that say “women only.”
 Men can be dogs and women deserve peace.
 I so love Mexico.